 - For Monterey-Salinas Transit system route list, system maps, and other details, visit the MST website or phone them at 1-888-MSTBUS1 (1-888-678-2871).

-- As stated above, there are only two exceptions in the MST system, with regard to having bike racks–most trolleys, and ADA buses. (a) Trolleys: As of May 30, 2012 most MST trolleys are not equipped with bike racks.
-An exception is the trolley at CSUMB, which does have bike racks.
-Occasionally you’ll see that trolley filling in on other routes.
-For trolleys without racks, when the trolley is not too full (at the driver’s discretion), taking a bike aboard is allowed.
-Confirm to the MST driver that you know you must keep a firm hold on your bicycle and keep it out of the aisle.
-Reasonable requests, certainly!
+- As stated above, there are only two exceptions in the MST system, with regard to having bike racks–most trolleys, and ADA buses. (a) Trolleys: As of September 2016, most MST trolleys do not have bike racks.
+(You may see a trolley with a bike rack, possibly—although not guaranteed—on the MST route that runs between Hartnell Main and Hartnell East campuses.)
+However, when a trolley is not too full, just as with any MST bus, a bicycle can usually be taken aboard, at the driver’s discretion.
+Whether you take a bicycle inside an MST trolley or inside any other MST bus, always: keep a firm hold on your bicycle, and keep it out of the aisle.

 - You may also find it helpful to refer to page 18+ of this Sept 2011 PDF from MST (both English and Spanish instructions): http://www.mst.org/wp-content/media/MST-RG-9-11.pdf